View Document Text

 There will be additional fees associated with any sub-advisor services.
 Please see their ADV Part 2A

-and advisory agreement to review the sub-advisor’s fees, calculations, and methodology.
-In some
+Brochure and advisory agreement to review the sub-advisor’s fees, calculations, and methodology.
+In

-cases, Pure is able to negotiate fees lower than those shown in the subadvisor’s ADV.
-PURE does
+some cases, Pure is able to negotiate fees lower than those shown in the sub-advisor’s ADV Brochure.

-not receive any portion of fees from the custodian or from the sub-advisor.
-Management fees
+PURE does not receive any portion of fees from the custodian or from the sub-advisor.
+Management

 Pension Consulting Fees

-For pension, profit sharing, and 401(k) trustee-directed plans with individual plan participants, in which
+For pension, profit sharing and 401(k) trustee-directed plans where PURE services as a service

-PURE is a service provider, billing arrangements may vary based on the recordkeeper and client
+provider, billing arrangements may vary based on the recordkeeper’s capabilities and client

 Educational Seminars and Workshops

-Fees for educational seminars and workshops may be charged either to participants through a pre-
+Fees for educational seminars and workshops are charged either to participants through a pre-

-determined price (typically $49) or a sponsoring company via a flat fee.
+determined price (typically $49) or to a sponsoring company via a flat fee.
 In limited circumstances, the

-fees may be waived.
-The information provided at these events is impersonal in nature and not specific
+fees are waived.
+The information provided at these events is impersonal in nature and not specific to

 General Information